 The following websites are excellent places to start becoming acquainted with LGBTQ-related positions of various religions and denominations.
 They also highlight faith communities affirming of LGBTQ people and their allies and identify resources for both information and support:

 Gender Identity and Expression

 Mills Bridge Advocate Team for all Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Questioning, Twospirit, Pansexual, Asexual and Genderfluid (LGBTQIQ2PAG) students.

 Who we are:

-Mills Bridge Advocate Team are made up of faculty and staff who have agreed to help support Mills LGBTQIQ2PAG students to best navigate the systems and advocate for themselves."
+Mills Bridge Advocate Team is made up of faculty and staff who have agreed to help support Mills LGBTQIQ2PAG students to best navigate the systems and advocate for themselves.